blakeblackshear/frigate/docs/docs/integrations/plus.md

 :::warning

-You cannot use the `environment_vars` section of your configuration file to set this environment variable.
+You cannot use the `environment_vars` section of your Frigate configuration file to set this environment variable.
+It must be defined as an environment variable in the docker config or HA addon config.

 :::